Atari Calculator: Colleen Calculator

 On 31 August 2016, Kay Savetz, the host of the 'ANTIC podcast', uploaded at the Internet Archive the scans of the Colleen Calculator source printouts, an unreleased cartridge version of the Atari Calculator — obtained from Harry Stewart — which was originally presented by Carol Shaw.
-In addition, two source printiouts, which included code for floating-point arithmetic handling, were scanned and uploaded the Atari Calculator cartridge specification, handwritten by Shaw, and the official prited user manual for the Atari Calculator.
+In addition, two source printiouts, which included code for floating-point arithmetic handling, were scanned and uploaded the Atari Calculator cartridge specification, handwritten by Shaw, and the official printed user manual for the Atari Calculator.
 Savetz uploaded it all with a permission from Shaw, and the original printouts Shaw had donated to and now are storing at the Strong Museum, as well as all of the materials related to Atari, she collected during her employment period at the Atari (1978–1980).

 On 29 June 2017, Shaw was hosted by Savetz on the "ANTIC" podcast.
 During the interview, Shaw described more details about the Atari Calculator and the Colleen Calculator development.

 On 4 September 2020, Savetz released on GitHub source files of the Colleen Calculator, recovered and reconstructed from scanned printouts.
 The header in source files includes info on the initial commit date by Shaw:

 The name of the Colleen Calculator refers to the codename of Atari 800 — the "Colleen".